docker4prime/ciborg/README.md

 # usage
-you cann call the installed programs directly from the image
+you can call the installed programs directly from the image

 ### use ansible
 ```bash